The Art of Crafting Internal Comms Campaigns

 And it all has to come back to the business objectives.
 Did the department behind the program hit its goal?
 How did the program and your communication of it ladder up to a larger business objective?
 And how are you sharing these results?

-IC professionals can be busy, and that can often leave us reactive rather than proactive.
+IC professionals are busy, and that can often leave us reactive rather than proactive.
 But adequately planning ahead for known internal communications campaigns that we’ll be tasked with each year, is a huge step towards creating more time for you to be creative, innovative, and strategic in your communication strategy.

 Comments are closed.